 • Flexibility in work arrangements and career paths.

-• Purpose-driven engagement with organizational values.
+• Purpose-driven engagement with organisational values.

 • Collaborative mindset across diverse teams.